NOTE: We ran this article in 2011, 2012, 2013, 2014 and have updated it for 2015.

 Still not convinced?
 We’ve compiled even more films that you know and love that got their start at Sundance after the jump.

-In previous years (besides the huge ones we mentioned above the jump) films as diverse as The Cove, Red State, Like Crazy, I Saw the Devil, Being Elmo, Precious, Moon, 500 Days of Summer, In Bruges, Time Crimes, Half Nelson, Little Miss Sunshine, The Descent, Hustle and Flow, Foot Fist Way, Primer, Better Luck Tomorrow, You Can Count on Me, The Squid and the Whale, American Splendor, Hedwig and the Angry Inch, Super Troopers and American Psycho all played at Sundance.
+In previous years (besides the huge ones we mentioned above the jump) films as diverse as Don Jon, The Spectacular Now, Before Midnight, The Way Way Back, Fruitvale Station, Upstream Color, Escape From Tomorrow, The Kings of Summer, Blackfish, Twenty Feet From Stardom, The Cove, Red State, Like Crazy, I Saw the Devil, Being Elmo, Precious, Moon, 500 Days of Summer, The Raid: Redemption, V/H/S, Room 237, Beasts of the Southern Wild, In Bruges, Time Crimes, Half Nelson, Little Miss Sunshine, The Descent, Hustle and Flow, Foot Fist Way, Primer, Better Luck Tomorrow, You Can Count on Me, The Squid and the Whale, American Splendor, Hedwig and the Angry Inch, Super Troopers and American Psycho all played at Sundance.

-It’s not The Dark Knight Rises or Star Trek Into Darkness, we know, but that’s a pretty solid list of movies and you can guarantee that in 2013, we’ll be adding to it.
+It’s not Star Wars: The Force Awakens or Avengers: Age of Ultron, we know, but that’s a pretty solid list of movies and you can guarantee that in 2015, we’ll be adding to it.

-Peter, Russ and I will seeing as many movies as possible and, when we have a few moments between that, eating and sleeping, even writing about them.
+Over the next few days, Peter, Russ and I will be seeing as many movies as possible.
+When we have a few moments between that, we’ll eat, sleep and even write about them too.
 And while not everything that plays in Park City is guaranteed to be a classic, most of the stuff becomes well-known.